Password-Classified/easyNeuron/README.md

 <br/>

-***easyNeuron*** is the new Python module for creating deep learning algorithms and artificial neural networks.
+***easyNeuron*** is the new Python module for creating deep learning algorithms and artificial neural networks started by [Password-Classified](https://github.com/Password-Classified) in 2021.
 Equipped with datasets to get you started, functions for the calculus and maths so you don't have to and with infinite model configurations for you to use, ***easyNeuron*** is ready for all your data science projects.
 Find ***easyNeuron*** at it's [Github Repository](https://github.com/Password-Classified/easyNeuron), with a GitHub.io website coming soon!

 <br/>